TomSB1423/Obsidian-Darkside20k/Detectors/Dark Matter Detectors.md

 ![[dark matter experiments.png]]
 Not sure where this image is from ^

-Also have [[Dune]] (Deep Underground Neutron Experiment) although this isn't a dark matter detector - it is similar to our project task
+Also have [[DUNE]] (Deep Underground Neutron Experiment) although this isn't a dark matter detector - it is similar to our project task

 # References
 [C.E.
 Aalseth et al, DarkSide-20k collaboration, Eur.
 Phys.
 J. Plus 133 (2018) 131](https://arxiv.org/pdf/1707.08145.pdf)